Leveraging Expert Consistency to Improve Algorithmic Decision Support: Simulation experiments

-Among simulation scenarios, the local influence method is most important for the non-random expert-to-patient assignment, near-deterministic bias scenario (\textit{nRnD}).
+Among simulation scenarios, the local influence method is most important for the non-random expert-to-patient assignment, near-deterministic bias scenario.
 This is because in this setting high-probability predictions of human decisions may be driven by a single expert.
 Figure~\ref{fig:inf_ind} shows the mean influence per expert, estimated across all cases in each subgroup.
 Expert 0 is the expert that assesses 95\% of women's cases and always screens them out.
 In this instance, the local influence method shows that one expert is at odds with the rest, and the prediction of low probability of screen-in is driven by a single expert.

-We investigate how this bias impacts the proposed metrics of consensus.
-Figure~\ref{fig:metrics} shows the agreement metrics differentiated by group.
-While the center of mass shows that the agreeing proportion of experts is smaller for female than for male patients, the aligned influence identifies a set of patients for which only a small fraction of expert goes in the opposite direction than the majority.
-This led us to study the impact of varying $\gamma_2$.
-Table~\ref{fig:gamma} shows the performance of the method when varying this parameter.
-In particular, it can be seen that a threshold including predictions led by one expert integrate the bias against the minority group.
+We investigate how this bias impacts the proposed metrics of consistency.
+Figure~\ref{fig:metrics} shows the metrics differentiated by group.
+The center of mass, in Figure~\ref{fig:metrics}a, shows that the agreeing proportion of experts is smaller for female than for male patients.
+The aligned influence, in Figure~\ref{fig:metrics}b, shows that, while influence for male instances is very aligned, this is not the case for female instances.

+Motivated by Figure~\ref{fig:metrics}b, we study the impact that varying $\gamma_2$ has on amalgamation and the resulting model's performance.
+Table~\ref{fig:gamma} shows the performance of ${f}_{\mathcal{A}}$ when varying this parameter.
+In these results it can be seen that using a very small parameter value leads to the amalgamation of predictions that are heavily influenced by a single (biased) expert, resulting in a model that exhibits bias against the minority group.
 However, the model presents robust performance on a large range of the parameter.

-Thus, the proposed approach enables a robust estimation of the set $\mathcal{A}$, which would not include high probability predictions driven by a single expert.
+These results indicate that in this setting the proposed approach enables a good estimation of the set $\mathcal{A}$ that is not overly sensitive to parameter tuning.
+Moreover, the results underscore the importance of the proposed influence function-based expert consistency estimation as a way to prevent bias in amalgamation.